ociu/sphinx-traceability-extension/CONTRIBUTING.md

 Reporting Issues or Requesting a New Feature
 ============================================
-Please open a new Issue if you have any problems with the usage plugin.
+Please open a new Issue if you have any problems with the plugin.
 We will be happy to fix them as soon as possible.
 If you want some feature to be included, but do not know where to start, you should also open an Issue with label `enhancement` and we can implement it when we have time and it fits in our view.